duck8823/duci/README.md

 ## Feature
 - The task is triggered by pull request comment and push
-- duci create commit status
+- create commit status
 - execute tasks asynchronously

 ## How to use
 ### Target Repository
 The target repository must have Dockerfile.
+If there is file `.duci/Dockerfile`, duci read it preferentially.

 I suggest to use `ENTRYPOINT` in Dockerfile.

 e.g.